Hitting a prime in 2.43 dice rolls (on average)

 The following puzzle appears in the Bulletin of the Institute of Mathematical Statistics \citep{D2017}: Let $X_1,X_2,\ldots$ be independent uniform random variables on the integers $1,2,\ldots,6$, and define $S_n=X_1+\ldots+X_n$ for $n=1,2,\ldots$.
 Denote by $\tau$ the discrete time in which $S_n$ first hits the set of prime numbers $P$:

-The contributing Editor \citep{D2017} provides a lower bound of $2.3479$ for the expectation $E(\tau)$ and mentions the following heuristic approximation for it: $E\left(\tau\right)\approx 7.6.$ He also adds that it is not known whether or not $\tau$ has finite variance.
+The contributing editor \citep{D2017} provides a lower bound of $2.34$ for the expectation $E(\tau)$ and mentions the following heuristic approximation for it: $E\left(\tau\right)\approx 7.6.$ He also adds that it is unknown whether $\tau$ has a finite variance.

-In this note we compute the value of $E(\tau)$ up to an additive error of less than $10^{-7}$, showing that it is much closer to the lower bound mentioned above than to $7.6$.
-We also show that the variance is finite and compute its value up to an additive error of less than $10^{-4}$.
-It will be clear from the discussion that it is not difficult to get better approximation for both quantities by increasing the amount of computation performed.
-The proof is very simple, and the note is written mainly in order to illustrate the power of the combination of a simple dynamic programming algorithm combined with a quick computer-aided computation and basic facts about the distribution of primes in the study of problems of this type.
+In this note, we compute the value of $E(\tau)$ up to an additive error of less than $10^{-7}$, showing it is much closer to the lower bound mentioned above than to $7.6$.
+We also show the variance is finite and compute its value up to an additive error of less than $10^{-4}$.
+It will be clear from the discussion that it is not difficult to get a better approximation for both quantities by increasing the amount of computation performed.

-Before describing the rigorous argument, we present, in Table 1 below, the outcomes of Monte-Carlo simulations of the process.
+Before describing the rigorous argument, we present in Table 1 below the outcomes of Monte-Carlo simulations of the process.